ADA-research/BaB_DynTerm/README.md

 - `experiments`: Includes scripts and configuration files to rerun the experiments provided in the paper.
 The configuration files will be explained in more detail later.
-- `src`: The actual source code used to train running time prediction models and to evaluate them in application scenarios such as predicting running times using regression models,prematurely terminating unsolvable instances or to select the best-performing algorithm on a per-instance basis.
+- `src`: The actual source code used to train running time prediction models and to evaluate them in application scenarios such as predicting running times using regression models or prematurely terminating unsolvable instances.
 The `src` module contains the following submodules:
     - `eval`: Code to evaluate experiment results using several metrics.
     - `parsers` Code to obtain feature values by parsing log files of the examined verification tools.